BeardyBear/tornado-generic-handlers/README.md

 <h1>tornado-generic-handlers</h1>
 <p>This package contains Django's generic class based views adapted to be used with Tornado along with SQLAlchemy and WTForms.
-Note that implementation might differ a bit in some of the cases.
-The features included:
+Note that implementation might differ a bit in some of the cases.<br/> The features included:
 <ul>
   <li>generic handlers</li>
   <li>pagination</li>